natechuchu/finger-jams/README.md

 # Finger Jams: A Virtual Instrument using MediaPipe and NN-Classifier

-This project utilizes a neural network classifier to classify seven hand gestures from live MediaPipe and OpenCV inputs.
+This project utilizes a neural network classifier to recognize seven hand gestures from live MediaPipe and OpenCV inputs.
 Each combination of hand gestures and handness is mapped to one of 42 notes in the C major scale.

 ---